Alena1508/alena_makarova_todo/README.md

 ### How to setup?
 1. Go to root directory and run npm i
 2. When setup is completed run npm start
-3. Open dist/index.html to run application
+3. Open dist/index.html to run application.